gdakate/Algorithm/README.md

-### Solving Algorithm Problems from LeetCode and BaekJoon platform
+### Solving Algorithm from LeetCode and BaekJoon platform

 [Algorithm & CS study]
 09.06.2023 ~